The Downingtown Area School District offers unique online educational opportunities.

 In a blended class, students meet in the traditional classroom two or three times a week and do the rest of the coursework online in Schoology.
 The students work together with their teacher on a schedule that is similar to the traditional courses.

+Hybrid students take some in-person classess and some cyber classes.
 Cyber classes are completely online; there is no face-to-face time.
 However, students can arrange virtual meetings with their teachers.

 Blended classes are only currently offered to 9-12th graders.
 Students can register for these courses during course selection time.

-Cyber courses are available to all students in grades K-12.
+Hybrid and full-time cyber courses are available to all students in grades K-12.
 Part-time students who did not register for a cyber course during course selection time will require administrative approval.